 Introduction

-Elizabeth Close is an Anangu woman from the Pitjantjatjara and Yankunytjatjara Language Groups, whose family links are to the communities of Pukatja and Amata in the APY Lands.
-Elizabeth was born in Adelaide but grew up in outback South Australia, returning to Adelaide to complete her secondary schooling and attend university to complete a Bachelor of Nursing.
-In 2007, Elizabeth began to paint professionally and exhibit her work throughout Adelaide.
+Elizabeth Close was an Anangu woman from the Pitjantjatjara and Yankunytjatjara Language Groups, whose family links are to the communities of Pukatja and Amata in the APY Lands.
+She was born in Adelaide but grew up in outback South Australia, later returning to Adelaide to complete her secondary schooling and a Bachelor of Nursing.
+In 2007, Elizabeth began painting professionally and exhibiting her work throughout Adelaide.

-Her practice organically grew as she balanced nursing, art, and motherhood.
-By 2014, she had built up a full-time arts practice, and after the birth of their second child, Elizabeth and her family relocated to the APY Lands to reconnect with family, language, and culture, something that is profoundly reflected in the evolution of her work.
+Her practice developed organically as she balanced nursing, art, and motherhood.
+By 2014, she had established a full-time arts practice, and following the birth of their second child, Elizabeth and her family relocated to the APY Lands to reconnect with family, language, and culture, something that became deeply reflected in the evolution of her work.

-Currently, Elizabeth is a mid-career Aboriginal Visual Artist living and working on Unceded Kaurna Country.
-She has spent the past two decades crafting a dynamic and bold multi-disciplinary arts practice that speaks to the politics of Aboriginality, her own personal connection to Country, and the concept of connection to place and space more broadly.
-More specifically, it explores how these connections relate to Aboriginal and Torres Strait Islander relationships with the landscape and ways of being and knowing.
-She works primarily in the mediums of 2D arts, large-scale public art, and digital media, and thrives in experimentation and challenge.
+Elizabeth was an Aboriginal Visual Artist who lived and worked on unceded Kaurna Country.
+Over two decades, she crafted a dynamic and bold multidisciplinary arts practice that spoke to the politics of Aboriginality, her personal connection to Country, and broader ideas of place and space.
+Her work explored how these connections relate to Aboriginal and Torres Strait Islander relationships with the landscape and ways of being and knowing.
+She worked across 2D arts, large-scale public art, and digital media, and was known for her willingness to experiment and embrace challenge.

 Only at Life Apparel